Alpha-Bio-Cell/ABC-Internal-Hack/README.md

 Althought initially open source might seem a bit tricky and complicated for the first timers.
 But believe me once you get hold of the basic functionalities you'll start loving it.

-Therefore we came up with a prqactise enviroment to make you first open source contribution easy.
+Therefore we came up with a practise enviroment to make you first open source contribution easy.

 ## Steps to get Started